SANTERÍA RHYTHMS

-The art of playing 3 Batás (at once)
+The art of playing 3 Batás together all at once

 Tutorials on YouTube